fincardona/ScanningTools.py/README.md

   - Greenwich Calendar Date (GCD) to Julian Date (JD)
   - Local Civil Time (LCT) to the GCD
   - LCT to JD
+  - Horizontal coordinates (Alt, Az) to ICRS coordinates (Dec, Ra)

-and a lot of others tools exploiting `astropy` to perform coordinates conversion.
+and a lot of others tools to perform coordinates conversion in a fast and vey accurte way.
 A module named `Quaternions` allows to perform all the operations with the quaternions.

 To install, clone the repository in your local folder with: